-At its core, technology is about helping people solve problems by applying higher speed, more accuracy, and greater scale than we would otherwise be capable of achieving.
+At its core, technology helps people solve problems with higher speed, more accuracy, and greater scale.
 Agriculture is a perfect space for companies like MentorMate — those with deep experience in various software and infrastructure technologies — to make a big difference.
 And the best way to accomplish all of this is by implementing a Digital Twin.

 Think of it this way: By 2023 our planet will be inhabited by more than eight billion (that’s 8,000,000,000) humans.
 Every single one of them needs fresh water and food every single day.
 With a relatively constant supply of arable land, the only way we can feed the entire human race is by continually making our farming processes more efficient.